In this article:

 8. Select the SMS solution that will deliver results

 Partner with an SMS solution provider that will proactively support your SMS campaigns.
 Your partner should also help you future proof your marketing product or solution.
-For example, a powerful SMS API may support future investments, such as conversational, authentication, and other tools that SMS can integrate with or support.
+For example, a powerful SMS API may support future investments, such as conversational messaging, SMS verification, and other tools that SMS can integrate with or support.
 Without excellent customer service and support, even the best-laid plans can stall.

 9. Launch your first SMS campaign